-• One layer of geogrid, meeting TxDOT DMS 6240 Type 2 requirements, installed on top of compacted (moisture conditioned or treated) subgrade as per manufacturer's guidelines.
+• One layer of geogrid, Tensar Triax TX130 or better, installed on top of stabilized subgrade as per manufacturer's guidelines.

-Subgrade Delineation:
+Subgrade Verification:

-• At the time of construction, the final pavement subgrade should be verified / delineated by the geotechnical engineer.
+• The final pavement subgrade should be verified and delineated as needed for different subgrade conditions by InTEC.

-Table No. 6 - Input Parameters used in Asphalt Pavement Section Calculation
+Table No. 3 - Input Parameters used in Asphalt Pavement Section Calculation

-Local Type A (no bus traffic) Local Type A (with bus traffic) Local B Collector ESAL 100,000 1,000,000 2,000,000 2,000,000 Reliability Level R-70 R-70 R-90 R-90 Initial and Terminal Serviceability 4.2 and 2.0 4.2 and 2.0 4.2 and 2.0 4.2 and 2.5 Standard Deviation 0.45 0.45 0.45 0.45 Service Life 20 years 20 years 20 years 20 years
+Local Type A (no bus traffic) Local Type A (with bus traffic)

+ESAL ESAL= 100,000 ESAL= 1,000,000

+Reliability Level R-70 R-70

+Initial and Terminal Serviceability 4.2 and 2.0 4.2 and 2.0

+Standard Deviation 0.45 0.45

+Service Life 20 years 20 years